 How will services that are currently centrally provided to UW Colleges be provided in the future?

-Will the TRIO programs at UWM and UW-Waukesha be combined during the restructuring?
+Will the TRIO programs in Milwaukee and Waukesha be combined during the restructuring?

 The TRIO Student Support Services Program is a federally funded program.
 UW Colleges transferred the Principal Investigator along with the grant to UW-Whitewater.
 The Principal Investigator at UW-Whitewater will continue to be responsible for administration of TRIO grant activities at the Waukesha campus.
 More information can be found here on the UW System website.